 Brandt is a Connecticut native and architect for Mark P. Finlay Architects.
-He graduated from Roger Williams University in Rhode Island, where he received a Bachelor in Architecture and minored in the History of Art and Architecture.
+He graduated from Roger Williams University in Rhode Island, where he received a Bachelor's degree in Architecture and minored in the History of Art and Architecture.
 Prior to joining Mark P. Finlay Architects, Brandt worked for Wiles Architects as a Designer, Project Architect and BIM Coordinator, where he gained extensive experience in educational, vocational, assisted living and religious projects.
 In 2014, after construction was completed on a large church that Brandt was acutely involved in, it was awarded the AIA Connecticut People’s Choice Award.

 Brandt lives in Fairfield with his wife, Janet, and their three boys.
 He views architecture as the ultimate art form, deeply transforming and impacting the living environment.
 Brandt is a registered architect in the State of Connecticut and a member of the American Institute of Architects.